- Need gas-powered tree cutter?

 Motor size (cc) needed for specific jobs

 Motor size is one of the most important considerations when shopping for a chainsaw.
-This is typically measured in cubic centimeters (cc) and has a lot to do with whether or not how much power the motor puts out.
+This is typically measured in cubic centimeters (cc) and is responsible with whether or not how much power the motor puts out.
 In general, the higher the cc rating is, the more powerful the motor.

 So how many ccs does your chainsaw motor have to be to provide acceptable performance?
 If you have a fairly small yard and don’t expect to be cutting down large branches, a 34cc saw should suffice.